 “I don’t know what I’d be doing if it weren’t for the Fashion Design program at El Centro; I’d probably be a waitress or a clerk somewhere.
 I just feel so incredibly lucky, like I dodged the bullet of a life I might have had.
 I don’t take this for granted; I remain grateful that I found the one thing that I needed to be doing.”

 Kathleen founded her own company, Apparel Technical Services, based in Albuquerque, N.M., in 1995.
 It provides consulting in manufacturing and product development, as well as industry training at the master’s level for entrepreneurs, pattern makers, employees of large companies and college professors.

 Still involved in her first love of patternmaking, Kathleen has also started a retail pattern line based on industrial techniques and specifications, and designs advanced patterns for clients with difficult or unusual problems (she recently created body armor, including a motorcycle jacket with special reticulated elbows, for a military contractor).
 She’s also worked with a dozen Project Runway contestants before they made it to the show.

-Her blog, Fashion-Incubator.com, provides qualified industry advice through a private peer forum, and has become one of the best-known blogs on apparel manufacturing on the internet.
+Fashion-Incubator.com, provides qualified industry advice through a private peer forum, and has become one of the best-known blogs on apparel manufacturing on the internet.
 “Personally, I think community colleges offer a tremendous value,” she blogs. ”In my case, I went to El Centro College in Dallas, Texas.
 While it’s not as prestigious as Parson’s or FIT to the average person, I’ve gotten any job I’ve ever applied for because the school has an unparalleled reputation with apparel manufacturers.”